 I only want to interview people and learn new stuffs, this is a personal thing for me.
 If you don’t care, please don’t waste your time reading this.

-So let’s meet our special guest today, Gisele Navarro Mendez – Social Community Manager for Upstream and SEO consultant for SEOmyranking.
+So let’s meet our special guest today, Gisele Navarro – the head of outreach for NeoMam Studios.

 1. Please Introduce yourself Gisele – When did you started on the industry?